What do you think of when you imagine working in the drainage industry?

 We also offer a more innovative training environment than you might expect, highlighted by our unique 360-degree projection theatre called the Igloo.

-The £60,000 training centre delivers wraparound sound and vision, which allows teams to instantly see and hear what it is like to be inside a sewer - even in hazardous situations - without having to leave the training room.
+This state-of-the-art training centre delivers wraparound sound and vision, which allows teams to instantly see and hear what it is like to be inside a sewer - even in hazardous situations - without having to leave the training room.
 This means the trainee is able to gain a totally different perspective on the industry than they would get elsewhere.

 James Lewis, a blockage engineer, had previously worked as a car salesman, but finds the dynamism and unpredictability of his new career extremely refreshing and rewarding.